 Once you get home, she runs up to her room and closes the door.
 When you go to check in to see if homework is being done she is yet again on her phone.
 You know how obsessed she is with social media.
 And you know how much she compares herself to her friends and tries to find acceptance with social media.
 You see how withdrawn she has been.
-You notice that her eyes get puffy and sometimes like she’s been crying.
-You are worried that she may be cutting herself.
+Her eyes get puffy and sometimes like she’s been crying.
+Maybe you are worried that she is cutting herself.

-You want things to get better for her and for her to believe in herself but you don’t know how to help.
+When will things to get better for her you ask yourself and this is all you want.
+You want her to believe in herself but you don’t know how to help.
 Teen depression can be very overwhelming for the parents and the teen alike.
 Of course you are concerned for your teen.
 All you want is for them to be happy again and to love themselves.

 4 things you should know about teen depression:

 Teenagers personalize so much more than you can imagine.
 Teens often experience things about being about them when it isn’t necessarily.
 Or maybe much less than they are making it out to be.
-If a couple friends of theirs go out and don’t invite your teen she is most likely getting into her head that she isn’t good enough, likable enough, pretty enough etc. When it really could have been not thought about or not such a big deal to her friends.
+If a couple friends of theirs go out and don’t invite your teen she is most likely getting into her head.
+She may think she isn’t good enough, likable enough, pretty enough etc. When it really could have been not thought about or not such a big deal to her friends.

 They develop narratives in their mind that are often very negative and unrealistic.
 We all engage in self talk and if the talk is primarily negative in nature this can lead to teen depression and hopelessness.
 The type of self talk that is often apparent is “I am not attractive enough”, “I am not smart enough” and “I am not funny enough.”
 Ultimately the underlying theme is “I am not enough.”
 When this is repeated over and over it is very hard to allow space for smiles, connection, and self love.